sam/spray-blocking/README.md

 # Spray Blocking Requests

-An example of blocking, sequential requests in Spray (undesired behavior).
+An example of blocking, sequential requests in Spray Routing (undesired behavior).

 Our requests take 5 seconds to complete (scheduled with the `Waiter` Actor).